FuhgJan/invariant_DD_CM/README.md

 ## References
 If you use part of this code consider citing:

 [1] Fuhg, Jan Niklas, and Nikolaos Bouklas.
-"On physics-informed data-driven isotropic and anisotropic constitutive models through probabilistic machine learning and space-filling sampling." arXiv preprint arXiv:2109.11028 (2021).
+"On physics-informed data-driven isotropic and anisotropic constitutive models through probabilistic machine learning and space-filling sampling."
+Computer Methods in Applied Mechanics and Engineering 394 (2022): 114915.

 ## License